Last Updated on October 26, 2022

 Enter on pullbacks in the direction of the trend

 The 200-day moving average defines the long-term trend and we only want to go long if the trend is positive.
 But because the S&P 500 has shown strong tendencies of mean reversion since the mid-80s, we go long at short-term pullbacks if the long-term trend is positive.
+Thus the name pullback trading strategy.

 Thus, we make the following strategy (in plain English):